Mjavala/muri-frontend/readme.md

 Further configurations like using a subdomain are not covered in this guide; read on [here](https://hasura.io/docs/1.0/graphql/core/deployment/enable-https.html).

 # Data Transfer
-Currently you have an empty database.
-If you'd like to import a postgres dump file from another source, follow these steps.
+If you've been following this guide, you currently have an empty database.
+If you'd like to import a postgres dump file from another source, follow this section.
 We have several dump files stored that have schemas compatible with the MURI Live UI display.
 If you use custom message definitions, know that MURI Live may not be able to read different JSON nesting and naming conventions.
 However this can be edited in the MURI Live repo.
-This example is using two VPS servers for data transfer via scp/ssh.
+This guide assumes the usage of two VPS servers for data transfer via scp/ssh; a main server (currently has data) and a target server (empty database, one-click-app).
 There may be better solutions such as ftp depending on how your data is stored.

 ### SSH config
-SSH communication will need to be set up in order to transfer the data dump.
-From the server with the data, generate a new ssh key pair via this command:
+Assuming that the data from the main server is readily available, ssh communiation is necessary in order to transfer it to the target server.
+From the main server generate a new ssh key pair via this command:
 ``
 ssh-keygen
 ``
 Set up a password and a custom name for your key if desired.
-From here, you'll want to copy the public key to the ``authorized_keys`` file in the target server.
+From here copy the public key to the ``authorized_keys`` file in the target server.
 To do so, you can run the following commands:
 ``
 cat {key.pub}
 ``
-Copy the output to your clipboard, either manually or with software like [xclip](https://stackoverflow.com/questions/5130968/how-can-i-copy-the-output-of-a-command-directly-into-my-clipboard)
+Copy the output to your clipboard, either manually or with a tool like [xclip](https://stackoverflow.com/questions/5130968/how-can-i-copy-the-output-of-a-command-directly-into-my-clipboard)

 On the target server, the authorized keys folder should be located at ``/root/.ssh``.
 Once in the directory, copy the contents into the file.